 We also make targeted investments in partnership with others that help communities to thrive long after our operations close.
-In 2020, we contributed more than $47 million to community programmes covering health, education, environmental protection, housing, agricultural and business development sectors.
+In 2021, we contributed more than $72 million to community programmes covering health, community infrastructure and services, education, environmental protection, agricultural and business development sectors.

 We strive to employ local people, buy local products and engage local services, and we have targets reflecting this at each of our operations.
 We also invest in establishing and supporting new supply chains by educating and training people in local communities, with a strong focus on engaging young people, women and Indigenous peoples.
 In Australia, for example, we have partnered with the Gumatj Corporation and the Northern Territory and Australian governments to establish the Gulkula Regional Training Centre, which offers on-the-job learning opportunities for local Yolngu people.
 We also support the first 100% Indigenous owned and operated Gulkula mine in the Northern Territory, through buying and exporting the bauxite from the mine.

 We will not replace the State but acknowledge that we have a role in promoting and supporting long-lasting regional economic development, which requires dialogue and coordination with other stakeholders, including governments, civil society, communities and businesses beyond our own.
 We are working to strengthen our contribution towards the Sustainable Development Goals.